Robbie Doyle: International career

 He has also represented Ireland at Under-15, Under-16, Under-17, Under-18 and Under-21 levels.
 He got his only U21 cap in Finland in 2002.

 Playing for Ardmore Rovers he was part of the team that won the Nordic Cup in August 1998 scoring the winner against Iceland and Norway.
 Then scoring the opening goal in the final win over England.

 He scored twice against France while playing for Ireland Under 17s.

-Personal
+Personal life

-In April 2005 Robbie's older brother Richie died suddenly of Sudden unexpected death syndrome.
+In April 2005 Doyle's older brother Richie died suddenly of Sudden unexpected death syndrome.